-In the end, however, I concluded that Lencioni may have made a wise decision, since many individuals are involved in dysfunctional teams and can easily recognize the characteristics he describes.
-Maybe the motive to improve is greater if you more easily recognize your team's deficiencies.
+In the end, however, I concluded that Lencioni likely made a wise decision since many individuals are involved in dysfunctional teams and can easily recognize the characteristics he describes.
+Maybe the motive to improve (and repent for your disruptive behaviors) is greater if you more easily recognize your team's deficiencies.